 PDMS – A quarter of a century in the technology business

 Fast-forward to 2010 and PDMS was on the move.
 We had outgrown our offices in Castletown and so relocated to ‘the big smoke’ – moving to Global House in the Isle of Man Business Park.
-Shortly after that we also expanded into Scotland, from opening a small two-man office in a shared space in 2014, we now have 15 Glasgow based employees working from our own dedicated spacious office in Academy Park.
+Shortly after that we also expanded into Scotland, from opening a small two-man office in a shared space in 2013, we now have fifteen Glasgow-based employees working from our own dedicated spacious office in Academy Park which we moved into in 2017.

 Some of our projects have also delivered huge cost savings.
 The Ask the Police website and mobile apps rolled out in the UK and Scotland are estimated to save the police over £12 million a year by reducing the volume of non-emergency calls.